jasonewall/gitflow-practice/README.md

 1. If CI passing is the only check can we still use merge commits from PRs to push to this branch?
     - Yes
 1. Can we push to multiple protected branches in the same command if checks are passing for both?
+    - Yes
+1. What about a PR destined for a different branch?